lamdu/hypertypes/README.md

 (Note how `Diff` parameterizes `f` by both `Fix` and `Diff`)

-The main drawback of this approach is that in practice, ASTs are usually mutually recursive datatypes.
+The main drawback of this approach is that in practice ASTs tend to be mutually recursive datatypes.
 For example:

 ```Haskell
 data Expr